Qui Tam & Whistleblower Attorneys

-Under the False Claims Act, the government can recover up to three-times the amount of the fraud, plus associated fines and penalties.
+Under the False Claims Act, the government can recover up to three times the amount of the fraud, plus associated fines and penalties.
 You would then be compensated anywhere between 15-25% of the government’s recovery amount.

 With programs like Medicare and Medicaid being run in numerous governmental facilities, it is not uncommon that an organization will overbill or in some other way scam the government.
 These cases can have very high payouts for the whistleblower, but only one person can be entitled to this compensation.
 The first person to bring the claim will be entitled to the recovery.

-Contact a Whistleblower Attorney at Our Firm
+Contact an Experienced Whistleblower Attorney

 Qui tam claims can be complicated and require an experienced legal team to guide you through the entire legal process.